-The A29040B is a 5.0 volt-only Flash memory organized as 524,288 bytes of 8 bits each.
+The A29L040 is a 3.0 volt-only Flash memory organized as 524,288 bytes of 8 bits each.
 The 512 Kbytes of data are further divided into eight sectors of 64 Kbytes each for flexible sector erase capability.
-The 8 bits of data appear on I/Oo -I/O7 while the addresses are input on A0 to A18.
-The A29040B is offered in 32-pin PLCC, TSOP, and PDIP packages.
-This device is designed to be programmed insystem with the standard system 5.0volt VCC supply.
+The 8 bits of data appear on I/Oo - I/O7 while the addresses are input on A0 to A18.
+The A29L040 is offered in 32-pin PLCC, TSOP (8mm x 20mm) or sTSOP (8mm x 13.4mm) packages.
+This device is designed to be programmed in-system with the standard system 3.0 volt VCC supply.
 Additional 12.0 volt VPP is not required for in-system write or erase operations.
-However, the A29040B can also be programmed in standard EPROM programmers.
+However, the A29L040 can also be programmed in standard EPROM programmers.
+The A29L040 has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase, and also offers the ability to program in the Erase Suspend mode.
+The standard A29L040 offers access times of 70ns, allowing high-speed microprocessors to operate without wait states.
+To eliminate bus contention the device has separate chip enable ( $\overline{CE}$ ), write enable ( $\overline{WE}$ ) and output enable

-The A29040B has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase, and also offers the ability to program in the Erase Suspend mode.
-The standard A29040B offers access times of 55 and 70 ns, allowing high-speed microprocessors to operate without wait states.
-To eliminate bus contention the device has separate chip enable $(\overline{\sf CE}\,)$, write enable $(\overline{\sf WE}\,)$ and output enable $(\overline{\sf OE}\,)$ controls.
+$(\overline{OE})$ controls.

-The device requires only a single 5.0 volt power supply for both read and write functions.
+The device requires only a single 3.0 volt power supply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.

-The A29040B is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
+The A29L040 is entirely software command set compatible with the JEDEC single-power-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
-Register contents serve as input to an internal state-machine that controls the erase and programming circuitry.
+Register contents